 Got comments, questions or suggestions for this "Leading Men" column?
 E-mail me at firstname.lastname@example.org.

 Until next month, let’s hear it for the "boys"!

-Wayman Wong edits entertainment for The New York Daily News.
-He has been a movie and theatre critic for The San Francisco Examiner, a writer for The Sondheim Review and a Drama-Logue Award-winning playwright.
+Wayman Wong edits entertainment for the New York Daily News.
+He also has been a movie and theater critic for the San Francisco Examiner and a Drama-Logue Award-winning playwright.